Article Table Of Contents

 - Hispanic or Latino

 We then calculated the HHI for each city by finding the racial breakdown of a city in percent terms, squaring them, and then adding the squares together.
-This left us with scores ranging from 2,947 (Spring Lake) to 9,227 (Oak Island).
+This left us with scores ranging from 2,994 (Spring Lake) to 9,780 (St. James).

 Finally, we ranked each city based on the HHI with a lower score being more diverse than a high score.
-Spring Lake took the distinction of being the most diverse, while Oak Island was the least diverse city.
+Spring Lake took the distinction of being the most diverse, while St. James was the least diverse city.
+You can download the data here.

 Read on for more information on how the cities in North Carolina ranked for diversity or, for a more general take on diversity in america, head over to our ranking of the most diverse cities in America.